Yugoslav accession to the Tripartite Pact: 6–14 March 1941

 On 6 March, the Crown Council was summoned, and Prince Paul informed of Hitler's demand for accession.
 Cincar-Marković presented the foreign situation and the problems related to Yugoslav accession, and Pešić portrayed the poor military situation.
-It was generally concluded from the discussions that accession would occur but that certain limitations and reserves were be demanded from Germany, with Cincar-Marković in charge of drafting those points, which would be held in highest secrecy.
+It was generally concluded from the discussions that accession would occur but that certain limitations and reserves were to be demanded from Germany, with Cincar-Marković in charge of drafting those points, which would be held in highest secrecy.
 The conference showed that the question of accession was very serious and, with respect to public opinion, very difficult.The next day, Cincar-Marković called Viktor von Heeren, the German minister in Belgrade, to the ministry and informed him of the Crown Council had agreed to Hitler's wish for Yugoslav accession to the pact.
 Simultaneously, an uneasiness, sparked by anti-Yugoslav manifestations and the negative articles in the media in Bulgaria in recent days, came to the fore.

 Then, Ribbentrop was asked to clarify through Heeren whether Yugoslavia would receive a written statement from Germany and Italy if it acceded that Yugoslavia's sovereignty and territorial integrity would be respected; that no Yugoslav military aid would be requested and, during the creation of a new order in Europe, that the Yugoslav interest in free access to the Aegean Sea through Thessaloniki would be considered.

 Cincar-Marković noted while he presented those points that there had already been a consensus on all questions.
 He then informed Paul that Ribbentrop had offered written guarantees.
 To clarify the situation, Cincar-Marković again asked for a precise answer from the German government to confirm those questions, which would help the Yugoslav government to implement the desired policy.

 On 8 March, Heeren strictly confidentially contacted the German ministry.
 He stated that he had a strong impression that Yugoslavia had already decided that it would soon join the pact if the Germans either fulfilled the demands presented by Cincar-Marković or only slightly amended the German-Italian written statements.
 Heeren believed that Ribbentrop's incentive for another discussion with Paul was very appropriate and would be best held at the Brdo Castle, near Kranj.

 In Belgrade's political and military circles, joining the German camp was generally discussed, but the thought that it would come in stages, with the help of government statements, prevailed and that by not acceding the pact would spare the population's hostile mood.
 The same day that Heeren contacted Ribbentrop about the latter's instructions, Heeren decided to see Cincar-Marković to state immediately that the German-Italian response to all three points had been positive.
 Heeren then warned Cincar-Marković the situation made it seem that it was in the best interest for Yugoslavia to decide on its accession as fast as possible.